 Figures.
 Figures must be in black and white.
-Submit figures-whether drawings, graphs, or photographs-as highresolution electronic files as separate files.
+Submit figures-whether drawings, graphs, or photographs-as separate, high-resolution electronic files (preferably 300 ppi for better printing purposes).
 Label the files, for example, "Smith fig 1" and "Smith fig 2."
-The preferred file formats are JPG and PDF.
 If you are submitting as a PDF, please embed all fonts.
+If your figures are embedded in your Word docs, please create separate high-resolution PDF files of each figure from the original art file.
+Please review your files after saving them as PDFs, to make sure all your figures translated correctly.
 In the printed volume figures will appear in black and white only and may be reduced from their original size.
 Contributors are advised to make a trial reduction of complex figures to ensure that patterns, shading, and letters will remain distinct when reduced.
 Include a north arrow and latitude and longitude lines on maps.
 Use consistent labels and abbreviations and the same style of lettering for all figures if possible.
 Number figures consecutively, and specifically refer to each in the text.
 Provide a caption for each figure.
 Gather the captions together, and place them at the end of the electronic text file, following the "Literature Cited" section; include the captions in the printouts.